 In 2011, Nico founded the Richard Hageman Society (RHS) to focus scholarship and research into the work and life of the Dutch-born American Oscar-winning composer and conductor Richard Hageman.
 As director of the RHS Nico opened the Richard Hageman Aqueduct, unveiled a memorial plaque at Hageman’s birthplace in Leeuwarden, the Netherlands, curated exhibitions of the RHS archives, and organised premieres of Hageman’s works.
 Nico presented various lecture recitals and presentations at conferences and symposiums in the UK, the USA, the Netherlands, Georgia and South Africa.

 In 2018, Nico was awarded a PhD from the GSMD for his practice-based research entitled “The Becoming of a Song Composer: A critical re-evaluation of Richard Hageman and his songs” which discusses the cosmopolitanism present in and development of Hageman’s artistic identity through his songs.
 He co-authored Richard Hageman: From Holland to Hollywood (Peter Lang, 2020), the first critical biography on Richard Hageman, with co-authors Kathryn Kalinak and Asing Walthaus.
 Nico also published articles in Classical Singer Magazine, Pianist Magazine, and Opera Magazine.
 Nico is Associate Editor of VOICEPrints, the journal of the New York Singing Teachers’ Association's (www.nyst.org).

-This is for information only and should not be reproduced.
-Please use the contact option for a full biography.
+The above is for information only and should not be reproduced; please Contact Nico for a full biography and publicity material.